thomasjball/PyExZ3/README.md

 ###Setup instructions:

 - Make sure that you use Python 32-bit (64-bit) if-and-only-if you use the Z3 32-bit (64-bit) binaries.
 Testing so far has been on Python 3.2.3 and 32-bit.
 - Install Python 3.2.3 (https://www.python.org/download/releases/3.2.3/)
-- Install the latest "unstable" release of Z3 to directory Z3HOME from http://z3.codeplex.com/releases (click on the "Planned" link on the right to get the latest binaries for all platforms)
+- Install the latest "unstable" release of Z3 to directory Z3HOME from http://z3.codeplex.com/releases
+(click on the "Planned" link on the right to get the latest binaries for all platforms)
 - Add Z3HOME\bin to PATH and PYTHONPATH
-- MacOS: setup.sh for Homebrew default locations for Python and Z3; see end for MacOS specifi instructions
+- MacOS: setup.sh for Homebrew default locations for Python and Z3; see end for MacOS specific instructions
 - Optional:
 -- install GraphViz utilities (http://graphviz.org/)